miketheprogrammer/go-thrust/doc/commands/README.md

 }
 ```

-This object is used in CommandRespons's of Type Reply
+This object is used in CommandResponse's of Type Reply

 #### type SizeHW